Urban Edge Properties (NYSE:UE) Shares Unloaded Rep. Lisa C. McClain

 Urban Edge Properties Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, December 31st.
-Investors of record on Monday, December 15th will be given a dividend of $0.19 per share.
-The ex-dividend date of this dividend is Monday, December 15th.
-This represents a $0.76 dividend on an annualized basis and a yield of 4.0%.
-Urban Edge Properties’s payout ratio is 85.39%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, December 31st.
+Investors of record on Monday, December 15th will be issued a dividend of $0.19 per share.
+This represents a $0.76 annualized dividend and a dividend yield of 3.9%.
+The ex-dividend date is Monday, December 15th.
+Urban Edge Properties’s dividend payout ratio (DPR) is currently 85.39%.

 About Representative McClain